cotterjd/in-debt-cision/README.md

 # in-debt-cision
 Tool to find most efficient way of paying off loans.
-Basically my DebtPayingAlgorithms program, but rewritten in Haskell
+Basically my <a href="https://github.com/cotterjd/DebtPayingAlgorithms">DebtPayingAlgorithms</a> program, but rewritten in Haskell

 This is a rough haskell version of my DebtPayingAlgorithms that I wrote in C#.
 Although it's not as polished in that it won't give you different ways to pay off your debts.